 Each Origin computer requires a license to run Origin.
 The license is obtained from the OriginLab website by entering a Product Key in the License Activation dialog when you start Origin.
-Instructions are provided for computers with no internet access.
+In-dialog instructions are provided for computers with no internet access.